greggoldman11/ecommerce-frontend-client/README.md

 ## User Stories:

-As an unregistered user, I would like to sign up with email and password.
+-As an unregistered user, I would like to sign up with email and password.
-As a registered user, I would like to sign in with email and password.
+-As a registered user, I would like to sign in with email and password.
-As a signed in user, I would like to change password.
+-As a signed in user, I would like to change password.
-As a signed in user, I would like to sign out.
+-As a signed in user, I would like to sign out.
-As an unregistered user, I would like to see all of the products.
+-As an unregistered user, I would like to see all of the products.
-As a signed in user, I would like to add and remove products from a shopping cart.
+-As a signed in user, I would like to add and remove products from a shopping cart.
-As a signed in user, I would like to purchase products in a shopping cart using Stripe.
+-As a signed in user, I would like to purchase products in a shopping cart using Stripe.
-As a signed in user, I would like to see all my past orders.
+-As a signed in user, I would like to see all my past orders.